ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/2_Enviorment_Set_Up/_index.en.md

 ![IAM_role](/images/open-search-log-analytics/os_8.PNG)

-19. Navigate back to the OpenSearch, security, roles, all_access, map user page
+19. Navigate back to the OpenSearch map user tab
-20. Enter the ARN we copied in step 18 and past it in the backend roles section of OpenSearch console page
+20. Enter the ARN we copied in step 18 and paste it in the backend roles section of OpenSearch console page
 21. Click on **Map**

 ![IAM_role](/images/open-search-log-analytics/os_9.PNG)

-Our AWS enviorment set up is now complete!
+Our AWS environment set up is now complete!
 When you are ready lets begin the next step [Send Log Data to Kinesis Fire Hose]({{<relref "../3_Send_Log_Data_to_Kinesis_Fire_Hose/">}})